excoffierleonard/duplicacy_b2/README.md

 8. [Building Locally](#building-locally)
 8. [License](#license)

-## Docker Image
+## Sources

+ - This project uses the command line version of [Duplicacy](https://github.com/gilbertchen/duplicacy)
+ - You can find the source code of this project on [GitHub](https://github.com/excoffierleonard/docker-duplicacy_b2)
-You can find the image of this project on [Docker Hub](https://hub.docker.com/r/excoffierleonard/duplicacy_b2).
+ - You can find the image of this project on [Docker Hub](https://hub.docker.com/r/excoffierleonard/duplicacy_b2).

 ## Project Structure